 Surplus income is the amount a family makes above the levels set by the government during bankruptcy.

 Every year, the government sets income thresholds through the Office of the Superintendent of Bankruptcy, which allows you and your family to maintain a reasonable standard of living during your bankruptcy.

-When you make more money than the threshold based on your family size, you must make surplus income payments to your Licensed Insolvency Trustee, who distributes these funds to your creditors during the bankruptcy process.
+When you make more money than the threshold, you must make surplus income payments to your Licensed Insolvency Trustee, who distributes these funds to your creditors during bankruptcy.

-Surplus income will affect the cost and the length of your bankruptcy.
-If you must make surplus income payments, you won’t be discharged from bankruptcy until you make all the payments.
+Surplus income will affect the cost of your bankruptcy, and it will take longer to complete.
+You won’t be discharged from bankruptcy until you make all the monthly payments.

-If your income increases during your bankruptcy, you pay more into your bankruptcy.
+If your income increases during bankruptcy, you pay more into your bankruptcy estate.
 Likewise, if your income decreases, you’ll pay less.

 The bankruptcy surplus income limits are shown below:

 How to calculate surplus income